 Susan Koblin Schear, President

-Susan’s values are steeped in the arts, business and community.
-She draws on her many years of corporate experience when consulting with arts and cultural organizations and artists, as she believes they need to be leaders within their communities and strategically connect to other sectors.
-She advocates that mutually beneficial outcomes are realized when encouraging collaboration between arts and business, and other sectors, and brings this passion to her work within diverse, continually evolving and changing communities.
-She has been engaged in long-term creative placemaking initiatives, and has also been extremely successful at engaging communities through her work with organizations on their development and implementation of strategic, marketing, and business plans, as well as membership campaigns, board development and program-related work.
+Her values are steeped in the arts, business and community.
+She draws on her many years of corporate experience when consulting with arts and cultural organizations, and artists, as she believes they should be leaders within their communities and strategically connect to other sectors.
+She advocates that mutually beneficial outcomes are realized when encouraging collaboration between arts, business, and other sectors, and brings this passion to her work within diverse, continually evolving and changing communities.

 Most recently, Schear served as Deputy Director of Newark Arts, formerly the Newark Arts Council (NAC).
 During her tenure, she was responsible for the planning, management, completion, and public announcement of Newark Creates, an 18-month, cross-sector, inclusive, community cultural plan, conducted on behalf of the Mayor’s office.
 She also developed and launched a collaborative earned-income program where artists and arts organizations were hired to work on community projects; expanded the annual ArtStart mini regranting program for locally-based artists and organizations; developed financial and operational reports for Board meetings; and focused on leadership pipeline development for her team and interns to further their personal and professional growth.